-•If the plan year begins on the last day of a calendar month, successive plan months begin on the last day of successive calendar months.
-For example, if the plan year begins on November 30, successive plan months begin on December 31, January 31, the last day of February (the 28th or 29th), March 31, etc. •If the plan year begins on the 29th or 30th of a calendar month other than February, the plan month beginning in February begins on the last day of February.
-For example, if the plan year begins on November 29, successive plan months begin on December 29, January 29, the last day of February (the 28th or 29th), March 29, etc. If the plan year begins on December 30, successive plan months begin on January 30, the last day of February (the 28th or 29th), March 30, April 30, etc.
+- If the plan year begins on the last day of a calendar month, successive plan months begin on the last day of successive calendar months.
+For example, if the plan year begins on November 30, successive plan months begin on December 31, January 31, the last day of February (the 28th or 29th), March 31, etc. - If the plan year begins on the 29th or 30th of a calendar month other than February, the plan month beginning in February begins on the last day of February.
+For example, if the plan year begins on November 29, successive plan months begin on December 29, January 29, the last day of February (the 28th or 29th), March 29, etc. If the plan year begins on December 30, successive plan months begin on January 30, the last day of February (the 28th or 29th), March 30, April 30, etc. - c.

-c.
 How to request a partial refund.
-To request a partial refund, write promptly, under separate cover, to the address in item 3.a. or 3.b. under "CONTACTS" on p. ii.
+To request a partial refund, write promptly, under separate cover, to the address in item 4.a. or 4.b. under "CONTACTS" on p. ii.
 Enclose a copy of the Form 1-EZ or Form 1 that you filed.
 We will calculate the amount of your refund.
 If you want your refund paid by electronic funds transfer, you must include the bank routing number and account number (and any sub-account number) with your request and indicate whether the account is a checking account or savings account.

-d.
-For proration purposes, the short first year of a new plan is treated as beginning on the premium snapshot date, and the short first year of a newly covered plan is treated as beginning on the date when the plan becomes covered under section 4021 of ERISA.

-e.
-For proration purposes, a terminating plan's final (short) plan year is treated as ending on - i. for a multiemployer plan that distributed all its assets pursuant to section 4041A of ERISA, the date the distribution is completed; or ii. for a single-employer plan, the earlier of the dates described in (1) and (2) below:

-(1) the date on which the distribution of the plan's assets in satisfaction of all benefit liabilities was completed; or f.
+- d.
+For proration purposes, the short first year of a new plan is treated as beginning on the premium snapshot date, and the short first year of a newly covered plan is treated as beginning on the date when the plan becomes covered under section 4021 of ERISA. - e.
+For proration purposes, a terminating plan's final (short) plan year is treated as ending on - - i. for a multiemployer plan that distributed all its assets pursuant to section 4041A of ERISA, the date the distribution is completed; or - ii. for a single-employer plan, the earlier of the dates described in (1) and (2) below: - (1) the date on which the distribution of the plan's assets in satisfaction of all benefit liabilities was completed; or - (2) the date that a trustee for the terminating plan was appointed under ERISA section 4042. - f.
 Examples.
 The following examples illustrate the proration of premiums.